deuch/ai-services-with-containers/README.md

 ### Tools

-To install all of the component, you need to download some tools :
+To install all of the components, you need to download some tools :

 [KUBECTL](https://kubernetes.io/releases/download/#binaries)
 [HELM](https://github.com/helm/helm/releases)